-Sacha Bryant, was born and raised in Southern California.
+Sacha Mendivil, was born and raised in Southern California.
 She attended Loyola Marymount University receiving her BFA in dance and her BLA in Psychology.
 Sacha has traveled the US with various performance companies, and was a member of the Los Angeles Clipper Spirit.
 Some of her Television and Film credits include Boston Public, the Cartoon Network, Monday Night Live, Arliss, The Hot Chic, WWE and Power Rangers.
 She has worked with artists such as Lil Kim, The Baja Men, Powder, Lionel Ritchie, The Cotton Mouth Kings, Harry Connick Jr, Sisquo, Powerman 5000 and Mark Anthony, as well as commercials for Nike, Coors Light, Sketchers, GMC, Sankyo, and TYR Sportswear.

 In addition to film and television, she travels as a master teacher and does does choreography extensively for Nationally ranked dance teams and solo performers.